-It is a very simple process to verify that the discretisation of $\langle f \rangle_k$ is skew-Hermitian for odd k and Hermitian for even k.
-This is the reason why the choice of algebra of anti-commutators $\langle \cdot \rangle_k$ seems to be optimal for our purposes.
+Remark 5 It is a very simple process to verify that $\langle f \rangle_k$ is a skew-Hermitian operator for odd k and Hermitian operator for even k.
+This feature is maintained under straightforward discretisation.
+This is the reason why the choice of algebra of anticommutators $\langle \cdot \rangle_k$ seems to be optimal for our purposes.

-Moreover, the commutators of these symmetrised differential operators can be solved using the following rules,
+The commutators of these operators can be solved using the following rules,